-Manuel Mora, the bar supervisor at Torno Subito in Dubai, devised a cocktail list that leans heavily on Italian ingredients, such as a blend of olive oils he uses in this riff on the classic Dry Martini that calls for Bottura’s very own Villa Manodori Taggiasca extra-virgin olive oil.
+It’s rife with seafood dishes like orecchiette cooked in burrata juice and creamed salted cod, and bar supervisor Manuel Mora devised a cocktail list that leans heavily on Italian ingredients, such as a blend of olive oils he uses in the Massimo Bond, a riff on the classic Dry Martini that calls for Bottura’s very own Villa Manodori Taggiasca extra-virgin olive oil.

 - 2 oz Olive oil gin*